awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 ## Using Sysprep with EC2Launch<a name="ec2launch-sysprep"></a>

 Sysprep simplifies the process of duplicating a customized installation of Windows Server 2016\.
-Ec2Launch offers a default answer file and batch files for Sysprep that automate and secure the image\-preparation process on your AMI\.
+EC2Launch offers a default answer file and batch files for Sysprep that automate and secure the image\-preparation process on your AMI\.
 Modifying these files is optional\.
-These files are located in the following directory, by default: `C:\ProgramData\Amazon\EC2-Windows\Launch\Sysprep`\.
+These files are located in the following directory by default: `C:\ProgramData\Amazon\EC2-Windows\Launch\Sysprep`\.

 **Important**
 Do not use Sysprep to create an instance backup\.
 Sysprep removes system\-specific information\.
 If you remove this information there might be unintended consequences for an instance backup\.